yoheimuta/BufferedLogger/README.md

 You can also define your own custom log entry storage backed by any storage system.

 See the EntryStroage protocol for more details.

+# Acknowledgement

+Thank you to the Puree-Swift: https://github.com/cookpad/Puree-Swift

+I inspired by this library for the elaborate design, interface and some implementation.